-Today was redemption day for Australia’s remarkable paratriathlete Emily Tapp who was crowned dual world champion on the Gold Coast today after successful bilateral half-tunnel release surgery on her wrists.
+Today was redemption day for Australian Para-triathlete Emily Tapp, who was crowned dual world champion on the Gold Coast, QLD, today (17 September) after successful bilateral half-tunnel release surgery on her wrists.

-Tapp successfully defended her world title from Rotterdam last year with an emphatic victory over Japan’s Wakako Tsuchida and fellow Aussie Lauren Parker, who had her own triumphant return from further spinal surgery to take the bronze.
+Tapp successfully defended her world title from Rotterdam, Netherlands, last year with an emphatic victory over Japan’s Wakako Tsuchida and fellow Aussie Lauren Parker, who had her own triumphant return from spinal surgery to take the bronze.

-They were joined on the podium by two-time ITU World Champion Sally Pilbeam who powered home to add silver to her World Championship collection in the PTS4 with bronze also to dual world champion and Paralympic champion Katie Kelly.
+They were joined on the podium by two-time world champion Sally Pilbeam, who powered home to silver in the women’s PTS4, with bronze also to Paralympic champion Katie Kelly.

-But it was 27-year-old ACT-based Queenslander Tapp, who became a paraplegic after a camp drafting accident in 2011 and who underwent surgeries 12 months ago, spending the next three months in rehab, who was a deserved gold medallist.
+But it was 27-year-old ACT-based Queenslander Tapp, who became a paraplegic after a campdrafting accident in 2011, and who underwent surgeries 12 months ago and spent the next three months in rehabilitation, who was a deserved gold medallist.

-The Commonwealth Games silver medallist in the recently added Paralympic Wheelchair category for Tokyo 2020, crossed the finish line to win gold, pain free and ready to tackle the challenge to finally become a Paralympian.
+The Commonwealth Games silver medallist in the recently added PTWC category for the Tokyo 2020 Paralympic Games, crossed the finish line to win gold, pain-free and ready to tackle the challenge to finally become a Paralympian.

-“I feel like I’m the athlete I wanted to get back to being, post surgery and my coaches believed in me more than I could when I couldn’t,” said Tapp, whose family surprised her and swamped her with congratulations after her win.
+“I feel like I’m the athlete I wanted to get back to being post surgery, and my coaches believed in me more than I could,” said Tapp, whose family surprised her and swamped her with congratulations after her win.

-“It is better than the first win, this is unbelievable; my season maybe hasn’t been where I’ve wanted to be, or I haven’t been the athlete I’ve wanted to be so I felt like this race was redemption.
+“It is better than the first win [in Rotterdam], this is unbelievable.
+My season maybe hasn’t been where I’ve wanted to be, or I haven’t been the athlete I’ve wanted to be, so I felt like this race was redemption.

 “This is the race I knew I wanted to hit.
 I didn’t think the road to recovery would be this turbulent.

-“It has made me a better athlete and where I am now and has really helped me focus and I’m looking forward to 2020.
+“It has made me a better athlete, and where I am now, and has really helped me focus.
+I’m looking forward to 2020.”

 And her post race reward.

-“But I was determined and happy to be here even though that was so tough, so much tougher than the Commonwealth Games,” said the 24-year-old from Newcastle.
+“But I was determined and happy to be here, even though that was so tough, so much tougher than the Commonwealth Games,” said the 24-year-old from Newcastle, NSW.

 “There is always improvement to come and I am definitely looking forward to the World Championships next year.”